Michael Nuccitelli, Psy. D.

 Michael Nuccitelli, Psy.D. is a New York State licensed psychologist, Cyberpsychology researcher and online safety educator.
 He completed his doctoral degree in clinical psychology in 1994 from in Chicago, Illinois.
 In 1997, Dr. Nuccitelli became a licensed psychologist in New York State (License # 013009.)
 As author of the theoretical construct termed iPredator, Dr. Nuccitelli is a Cyberbullying, Internet Safety, Cybercrime, Online Predator and Cybercriminal Psychology Educator & Investigator.

-In September 2011, Dr. Nuccitelli established iPredator Inc. offering the private & public sectors educational and advisory services regarding internet predators, cybercrime & digital forensic psychology.
-In June 2013, Dr. Nuccitelli and iPredator launched this website offering site visitors an incredible amount of information, education, cyber-attack risk assessments and advisory services on Internet Safety, Dangers of the Internet, Cybercriminal Psychology and his new theoretical construct he has termed iPredator.
+In September 2011, Dr. Nuccitelli established iPredator Inc. offering the private & public sectors free educational and advisory services regarding internet predators, cybercrime & cybercriminal psychology.
+In 2012, Dr. Nuccitelli launched this website offering site visitors an incredible amount of information, education, cyber-attack risk assessments and advisory services on Internet Safety, Dangers of the Internet, Cybercriminal Psychology and his new theoretical construct he has termed iPredator.

 At the center of iPredator’s products, services and corporate mission is Dr. Nuccitelli’s theoretical concept, iPredator.
 Dr. Nuccitelli has dedicated himself to learning the psychological composition of those who are engaged in malevolent activities online.
 The definitions of Dark Psychology and iPredator are as follows: